bootdotdev/blog/content/about.md

 We disagree with the following common claims:

-> "You can learn to code and land a developer job in 8 weeks"
+> "Learn to code and you'll land a developer job in 8 weeks"

-> "You need a 4-year computer science degree to be successful"
+> "You need a 4-year computer science degree to become a developer"

-We think that if you spend an hour or two each day, it will take around 9 to 15 months of learning before you land your first job.
+We think that if you spend an hour or two each day, it will take [about 6 to 18 months of learning](/backend/how-long-to-become-backend-dev/) before you land your first job, depending on your situation.
 It's important to have realistic expectations and achievable goals.

 ## It's not hard to find coding courses online, but it is hard to find good ones

 If you’re willing to drudge through thousands of Wikipedia pages, scholarly articles, and blog posts, you can learn anything online today for free.
-We don't have 10 different "Data Structures" courses of varying quality - we have one that we dedicate all our resources to impro.
+We don't have 10 different "Data Structures" courses of varying quality - we have one that we dedicate all our resources to improving.

 ## A mix of guided and unguided learning is essential